00fox/Ds2vJoy/README.md

 - Control complex mouse operations
 - HidGuardian included to let the game only see the needed vJoy or ViGEm joystick

+**Opened Issues, please report bugs, problems, you're also welcome to suggest ideas or requests**

 ## How to use
 1. Install vJoy (https://sourceforge.net/projects/vjoystick/)
    * or not if you plan to use ViGEm